fluent/fluent-bit-docs/installation/upgrade-notes.md

 The tag drives the overall binary release process so release binaries (containers/packages) will appear after a tag and its associated release note.
 This allows users to expect the new release binary to appear and allow/deny/update it as appropriate in their infrastructure.

+## Fluent Bit v1.9.9

+The `td-agent-bit` package is no longer provided after this release.
+Users should switch to the `fluent-bit` package.

 ## Fluent Bit v1.6

 If you are migrating from previous version of Fluent Bit please review the following important changes: